WE ARE WHAT WE EAT

 Zotero

-I joined the project mid-way, contributing from research and script development through to design and implementation within Shorthand.
+During my assistantship, I was able to contribute to this project both in terms of providing science background and implementing design.
+I joined the project mid-way, contributing from late research stages and early script development onto visual design and development within Shorthand.

 Information about anorexia nervosa is often buried in academic research or presented in oversimplified online sources